RenderKit/embree/doc/src/api.md

 ### Subdivision Surfaces

-Catmull Clark subdivision surfaces for meshes consisting of triangle and quad patches (even mixed inside one mesh) are supported, including support for edge creases, vertex creases, holes, and non-manifold geometry.
+Catmull Clark subdivision surfaces for meshes consisting of triangle and quad primitives (even mixed inside one mesh) are supported, including support for edge creases, vertex creases, holes, and non-manifold geometry.

 A subdivision surface is created using the `rtcNewSubdivisionMesh` function call, and deleted again using the `rtcDeleteGeometry`